VitorInacioBorges/Login_Page/README.md

 # Login Page
-A code made entirely out of HTML and CSS basic learnings.
+A code made entirely out of HTML and CSS basic learnings. <br>
-To acess the site (only viewable on desktop) click on the link below: https://vitorinacioborges.github.io/Login_Page
+To acess the site (only viewable on desktop) click on the following link: https://vitorinacioborges.github.io/Login_Page